List of S.A characters: Other characters

 Shinobu, age 18, is Ryuu's older sister.
-She makes a brief cameo from behind at the beginning of chapter 65, but makes her only actual appearance in an extra comic in the S.A fanbook.
+She makes a brief cameo from behind at the beginning of chapter 65, but makes her first actual appearance in an extra comic in the S.A fanbook.
 Shinobu rarely appears before others, to the extent that Ryuu remarks that even he rarely sees her.
 An apparently kindhearted young woman, she loves her younger brother greatly to the extent that she has a room filled with photos of him and regularly writes about his daily activities in her diary.
 When she notes that the Yamamoto twins appear to be drifting apart from him, Shinobu also notices that Finn has been hanging around Ryuu more.
-She particularly enjoys seeing Ryuu's expression when he is miserable and Ryuu usually endures her attempts to cause it, but draws the line when she tries to encourage Finn to do the same, after which she stops out of guilt and developing a liking for Ryuu's happy expressions instead.
+She particularly enjoys seeing Ryuu's expression when he is miserable and Ryuu usually endures her attempts to cause it, but draws the line when she tries to encourage Finn to do the same.
+Out of guilt for using Finn to make Ryuu suffer under the false pretense of teaching her to be a good girlfriend to Ryuu, Shinobu agrees to stop and apologizes.
+After learning the truth, Finn expresses the desire to see both Tsuji siblings smile and, out of her own experience being raised as a boy to treat girls kindly, charms Shinobu into smiling sincerely and happily.
+Shinobu subsequently develops a liking for seeing Finn and Ryuu's happy expressions instead.

-Nakamura

-It's a student in the school where the Special A Students attend, he's jealous of them because he wrongly think that they are looking down on them.

-Ohgawara

-He's a student and one of Nakamur'as friends.

-Takahashi

-He's a student and one of Nakamur'as friends.